accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Accessibility feature

 Example of an accessibility feature:
-- a device for loading a more contrasting colour palette for users;
+- a component for loading a more contrasting colour palette for users;
-- a font size enlargement device;
+- a font size enlargement component;
 - a component providing access to a simplified language version.

 #### Accessibility information